arno-di-loreto/apihandyman.io/_posts/2021-08-25-surviving-my-first-recorded-live-coding-session-part-4.md

 1. Paste
 1. Format whole file using <kbd>⌥</kbd><kbd>⇧</kbd><kbd>F</kbd> (MacOS) or <kbd>ctrl</kbd><kbd>⇧</kbd><kbd>F</kbd> (Windows).
 This will fix indentation based on the line above the one where you pasted.
 But that only works if the whole pasted block is already correctly indenting (relatively).

+While writing this post, I realized that I could probably have defined keybindings (as I did to run my custom tasks) to show Redoc or SwaggerUI and gain a few milliseconds.

 # The tip you need when opening/closing terminal

+Showing and hiding the terminal can be done with the <kbd>ctrl</kbd><kbd>`</kbd> shortcut.
-I had hard time showing and hiding the terminal, sometimes it was working and sometimes not and that was making me loosing precious seconds.
+That seems quite simple but strangely I had hard time showing and hiding the terminal.
+Sometimes it was working, and sometimes not; and that was making me loosing precious seconds.
-I was starting to get mad until I figured out how it works.
+I was starting to get mad until I figured out what the problem was.
-Showing and hiding the terminal can be done with <kbd>ctrl</kbd><kbd>`</kbd>.
-The problem is if the terminal is shown but has not the focus <kbd>ctrl</kbd><kbd>`</kbd> will just give it focus.
+The problem is if the terminal is shown, but has not the focus, the <kbd>ctrl</kbd><kbd>`</kbd> shortcut will just give it focus.
-So be careful about that.
+Once I started to take care about that and NOT clicking elsewhere than in the terminal when using it, I no more had this problem.

 # The magic of code snippets

 The trick that made me gain much time while coding is [user defined snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
+That's a totally rad feature.
 Thanks to some configuration, just type "some magic keyword" and boom a complex regex or 20 lines of code appears magically.

-{% include image.html source="snippets.gif" %}
+{% include image.html source="rad.gif" %}

 You can define global or local snippets.
 I used local ones defined in `.vscode/supercharged-openapi.code-snippets` which is a json file.
-A snippet can be a static text but you can also use variables and even choices list (probably among other awesome things I didn't used yet, check the [document](https://code.visualstudio.com/docs/editor/userdefinedsnippets)).
+A snippet can be a static text but you can also use variables and even choices list (probably among other awesome things I didn't used yet, check the [documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets)).

+{% include image.html source="snippets.gif" %}

 The following example allows to add a "Read an element" operation in the form of the `GET /somethings/{somethingId}`.
 It is triggered when typing "Read" (`prefix`) then hitting the tab key.